"Now don't you worry

 , which were all released on their first album, Thrill of the Feel

 .
 Soon after the game was released however, the Swedish metal band 'Sons of Angels' reunited, so Jun and Johnny changed their group name to 'Crush 40', combining the name Jun's favorite soda and Johnny's favorite number.
 Thrill of the Feel

 's European release, which came out after the name change, was simply known as Crush 40

 They next appeared on the soundtrack of Sonic Adventure 2

 , providing their Signature Song

 "Live and Learn".
-The next two games in the Sonic series, Sonic Heroes
+They provided two original songs for the next two games in the Sonic series, Sonic Heroesnote

 , recording a cover of fellow hard rock band Magna Fi